Three ways to cover a graph: Results

-It is not difficult to satisfy the above invariants for an initial $k$-clique of $\tilde{G}$.
-Indeed, this clique can be build up in a very similar way to the stacking procedure that we describe now: In the construction sequence of $G$ we are about to stack a vertex $w$ onto the stackable clique $C = \{w_1,\ldots,w_k\}$ of $H$, which means that for every $i \in [k]$ the clique $(C\setminus\{w_i\})\cup \{w\}$ in $\tilde{G}$ is stackable in $H \cup \{w\}$.
+It is not difficult to satisfy the above invariants for an initial $s$-clique of $\tilde{H}$.
+Indeed, this clique can be build up in a very similar way to the stacking procedure that we describe now: In the construction sequence of $H$ we are about to stack a vertex $w$ onto a stackable clique $C$ of the current graph $H'$.
+Let $ C= \{w_1,\ldots,w_s\}$.
+Without loss of generality we assume that $\varphi(e(C)) = w_1$ and that if $e(C)$ is a leaf-end, then $I(C) = I(w_2)$.
+We never change the preimages of vertices in $H$ under $\varphi$.
+In particular, all vertices we add to the existing or new slugs are mapped by $\varphi$ onto the new vertex $w$.
+We will denote these new vertices by $x_1,\ldots,x_s$ to emphasize that no more than $s$ such vertices are introduced.
+Note that for every $i \in [s]$, the clique $C_i$ in $\tilde{H}$ defined by $C_i = (C\setminus\{w_i\})\cup \{w\}$ is stackable in $H' \cup \{w\}$, and that all remaining stackable cliques in $H' \cup \{w\}$ are already stackable cliques in $H'$.